zulip/zulip/docs/overview/architecture-overview.md

 `zulip/puppet/zulip/files/rabbitmq`.
 Initial configuration happens in `zulip/scripts/setup/configure-rabbitmq`.

-We use RabbitMQ for queuing expensive work (e.g. sending emails triggered by a message, push notifications, some analytics, etc.) that require reliable delivery but which we don't want to do on the main thread.
+We use RabbitMQ for queuing expensive work (e.g., sending emails triggered by a message, push notifications, some analytics, etc.) that require reliable delivery but which we don't want to do on the main thread.
 It's also used for communication between the application server